thyagomota/21UCS39AB/hwk_02_efs/README.md

 ```
 YOUR ANSWER HERE
 ```
-Write down the id of the EFS file system returned by the command.
+Write down the id of the security group returned by the command.

 ```
 Security group id: YOUR ANSWER HERE